aioc/AIIO2020/1-metropole/statement/statement.md

 standard input | standard output | 1 second | 256 MiB

 Roads are a thing of the past in the futuristic city of Metropole.
-Instead, residents travel from station to station using _grids_.
+Instead, residents travel from station to station using _hypergrids_.

-The city consists of $V$ stations (numbered from 1 to $V$) that are connected by $G$ grids (numbered from 1 to $G$).
+The city consists of $V$ stations (numbered from 1 to $V$) that are connected by $H$ hypergrids (numbered from 1 to $H$).

-The i-th grid connects $S_i$ stations.
+The $i$-th hypergrid connects $S_i$ stations.
-If you are at any of those stations, you can pay $C_i$ dollars to travel to any of the other stations in that grid.
+If you are at any of those stations, you can pay $C_i$ dollars to travel to any of the other stations in that hypergrid.

 You are currently at station $1$.
 What is the fewest dollars you have to spend to get to station $V$?